Infomedia (ASX:IFM) is set to rebound strongly in CY24 with the worst of the Tech Wreck behind us

 All of these trends are transforming vehicle innovation, dealer efficiency and customer expectations.
 OEMs, dealers, suppliers and industry stakeholders are evolving to pursue total brand experiences by capturing the abundance of information available in an increasingly connected world.

 Infomedia can help its customers capture data, provide more personalised service to existing and would-be customers and monitor supply chains.
-We are also optimistic that the global automotive industry can recover to pre-pandemic levels – 75m vehicles were sold in 2019 and this figure is expected to be achieved in FY24.
+We are also optimistic that the global automotive industry can recover to pre-pandemic levels – 75m vehicles were sold in 2019 and this figure is expected to be achieved in CY24.

 Our model of Infomedia

-Last year, our friends at Pitt Street Research valued Infomedia at A$2.13 per share base case and A$2.93 per share bull case.
+In March last year, our friends at Pitt Street Research valued Infomedia at A$2.13 per share base case and A$2.93 per share bull case.
 The revenue model modelled growth for each of IFM’s four software assets (MicroCat, SuperService, InfoDrive and SimplePart) over the next decade, and modest expense growth in line with inflation.
 We used a WAAC of 10.62%.

 This is derived from a risk-free rate of Return of 3.8%, in accordance with the 10-year Australian government bond at that time, a 1.37 beta (the current average beta for Application Software companies) and a 5% equity premium.
-We did not assume any capital raisings given that the company is profitable.
-Our base case assumed 15% revenue growth from FY23 to FY25 for InfoDrive and SimplePart with 10% growth thereafter.

 Key risks with Infomedia